appacademy/SWEO-Part-Time-Resources/2-Module/6-week/4-day/README.md

 - If we're stuck, remember to take it step by step, don't try to eat the whole pie.
 Ask ourselves questions like `how can we find the neighbors of this node here`

+- recommend to switch roles after 15 minutes for this project, but ultimately up to what is comfortable for everyone

 ![](https://i.imgur.com/FhE6ZjM.png)